axsaucedo/scalable-data-science/contents.md

 ## Reproducibility enables for
 * Traceablility when debugging for errors
 * Transparency on the steps that lead to results
-* Modularity of componets so they can be reused
+* Modularity of components so they can be reused
 * Abstraction to support multiple libraries
 * Robustness if we need to go back to a previous release